 Mac OS X originally used the term Managed Clients to refer to this feature.
 It is usually abbreviated as MCX (“Managed Clients for Mac OS X”).

-The application used to setup predefined network preferences is the Workgroup Manager which was an optional part of Mac OS X Server.
-A managed preference setting can either be defined to be loaded once by the clients, or to be enforced “always”.
+The application used to setup predefined network preferences was the Workgroup Manager which has been an optional part of Mac OS X Server.
+A managed preference setting could either be defined to be loaded once by the clients, or to be enforced “always”.
 In the first case, the setting will have the character of a suggested default.
 The MCX technology here just helps to setup a new network computer, preloading it with configuration information and in-house standards it should “know” about.
 Users are free to overwrite the preferences later if they like to do so.
 In the latter case, the preference setting will have the character of an enforced policy.
 For example, if the students should not be allowed to burn CDs with the Finder in the aforementioned campus example, macOS can ensure that the preference setting which enables the burn features of the Finder is always kept at a “no” value.

 In the meanwhile, the MCX technology has been superseded by Mobile Device Management (MDM) as of Mac OS X 10.7 Lion and later.
 It is implemented by Apple’s Profile Manager application which is part of macOS Server.
 MDM works by remotely installing reconfiguration commands on clients.
 These command sets are called Profiles.
 For PrefEdit, it doesn’t matter which technology is used to manage default settings in the network.
 In both cases, the affected setting is labelled as Managed.